Robotics Revolution

 UT Interim President Jim Davis

-The new undergraduate program in Texas Robotics joins and amplifies a brimming ecosystem, where researchers are developing robots that can assist nurses in hospitals, replace humans in hazardous environments, care for elderly or disabled people, provide physical therapy for patients.
+The new undergraduate program in Texas Robotics joins and amplifies a brimming ecosystem, where researchers are developing robots that can assist nurses in hospitals, replace humans in hazardous environments, care for elderly or disabled people and provide physical therapy for patients.
 And revolutionary advances at UT in AI are poised to change everything once again, providing the next leap in applied and autonomous robotics.

-The new undergraduate program in Texas Robotics joins and amplifies a brimming ecosystem, where researchers are developing robots that can assist nurses in hospitals, replace humans in hazardous environments, care for elderly or disabled people, provide physical therapy for patients recovering from strokes, and much more.
+The new undergraduate program in Texas Robotics joins and amplifies a brimming ecosystem, where researchers are developing robots that can assist nurses in hospitals, replace humans in hazardous environments, care for elderly or disabled people and provide physical therapy for patients recovering from strokes, and much more.
 And revolutionary advances at UT in AI are poised to change everything once again, providing the next leap in applied and autonomous robotics.

 Texas Leader Magazine